VenalityXT/SentinelNet/docs/detections.md

 # Detection Modules

-SentinelNet detection modules are independent functions that evaluate individual packets against policy-defined conditions.
-Each detector returns either a structured alert or no result.
+SentinelNet detection modules are independent, stateless functions that evaluate individual packets against policy-defined conditions.
+Each detector inspects packet metadata and, when applicable, payload content to determine whether a policy violation has occurred.

+Detectors operate independently and return either:
+- A structured alert describing the violation, or
+- No result if no violation is detected

+This modular design allows detection logic to be enabled, disabled, or extended without affecting other components.

 ---

 ## Disallowed Port Detection

 **Purpose**
-Identifies traffic using ports explicitly marked as disallowed.
+Identifies network traffic using ports explicitly marked as disallowed by policy.

-**Trigger Condition**
+**Trigger Conditions**
-- TCP or UDP traffic observed on a configured port
+- TCP or UDP traffic observed on a configured source or destination port
+- Port mappings defined in the active policy file

+**Detection Method**
+- Transport-layer inspection of TCP and UDP headers
+- Policy-based port matching

-**Typical Use Case**
+**Typical Use Cases**
-- Identifying legacy services such as FTP, Telnet, or SMB
+- Identifying legacy or insecure services such as FTP or Telnet
-- Enforcing internal service policies
+- Enforcing internal service exposure policies
+- Highlighting unauthorized service usage

 ---